tgbugs/blackfynn-python/docs/tutorials/tabular.rst

 In this section of the tutorial, we will show how to work with tabular data using the Blackfynn Python client.
-We recommend that, in order to get the most out of this tutorial, you look into the :ref:`Working with the data catalog` tutorial first.
+We recommend that, in order to get the most out of this tutorial, you look into the :ref:`tutorials/data_catalog:Working with the Data Catalog` tutorial first.
 You can find the details about supported file formats in the `Supported File Formats
 <http://help.blackfynn.com/general-information/supported-file-formats>`_
 section.